DevSecOpsPlatform/devsecopsplatform.github.io/index.md

 An engineer working for Unissant...

-- Has responsibilities to their team – mentor, coach, and lead.
+- Need to collaborate with other unissants for sharing and learning.
 - Knows their playbook.
 Follows their playbook.
 Fixes their playbook if it is broken.
-If they find a better playbook, they copy it.
-If somebody could use their playbook, they share it.
 - Leads by example.
-Models the behaviors we desire both interpersonally and technically.
+Models the behaviors that inspires others both interpersonally and technically.
-- Strives to understand how their work fits into a broader context and ensures the outcome.
+- Strives to understand how their work fits into a customer context and ensures the outcome.

 This is our playbook.
 All contributions are welcome!
-Please feel free to submit a pull request to get involved.
+Read the [documentation](/contribute/) to contribute.

 # Why Have A Playbook
 - To increase overall efficiency for team members and the whole team in general.